LD4/entity_metadata_management/docs/0.1/index.md

 ## 6. Consuming Entity Change Sets
 {: #consuming-entity-change-sets}

+Activity streams are inherently temporal constructs, and as such, the order of presentation in a stream may be _forward_ (i.e. the starting point in the stream reflects its oldest elements and consuming the stream involves newer and newer elements) or it may be _reverse_ (i.e. the starting point in the stream reflects its most recent elements and consuming the stream involves older and older elements).
+This specification espouses no preference of either approach.
+Rather example approaches to each are presented below.

 ### 6.1 Example consuming Library of Congress Activity Stream

 _CAUTION: This section is under construction.
 This section may or may not be removed from the final draft, in lieu of, a section that is a general example._